ScHARR Information Governance Policy

 There must be a clear purpose to share research data which is aligned with the purposes for which the data were collected.
 The project team should ensure a system is in place to review data access requests and only accept them if this is satisfied.
 Similarly, data should only be deposited with data repositories which follow these principles.

-Consent must be sought from data subjects if it is appropriate and practicable to do so (although a lack of consent for sharing does not prohibit sharing of data that is not reasonably likely to lead to the identification of individuals or if Section 251 approval has been obtained).
+Consent must be sought from data subjects if it is appropriate and practicable to do so (although a lack of consent for sharing does not prohibit the sharing of data if Section 251 approval has been obtained).

 It is recommended that the following (or similar) wording be included in consent forms: “I understand that the information collected about me may be used to support other research in the future, and may be shared anonymously with other researchers.”
 Other data providers may have their own preferred wording.

 The recipient of information must agree to safeguard the security and confidentiality of risk-bearing data.
-Where the transfer is outside ScHARR an agreement must be in place as part of a contract or as a separate data sharing agreement (DSA).
-This should outline the purpose and security arrangements and should clearly define what data should be shared and which organisations (these parameters should be consistent with any study documentation such as the study protocol)..
+Where the transfer is outside University of Sheffield an agreement must be in place as part of a contract or as a separate data sharing agreement (DSA).
+This should outline the purpose and security arrangements and should clearly define what data should be shared and with which organisations (these parameters should be consistent with any study documentation such as the study protocol).
 For sharing with external institutions The University is generally legal party to DSAs to ensure that legal liability rests with the institution, rather than an individual employee/student.

-Any DSAs with external institutions must be approved by an authorised signatory in Research Services, and enquiries should be directed to ri-contracts@sheffield.ac.uk for review and approval.
+Any DSAs with external institutions must be approved by an authorised signatory in Research Services, and enquiries should be directed to ri-contracts@sheffield.ac.uk for template DSAs, review and approval.

-It is the responsibility of the person receiving or sharing the data (e.g. student or supervisor; member of project team) to ensure compliance with all the obligations of the agreement on behalf of the University.
+It is the responsibility of the person receiving or sharing the data to ensure compliance with all the obligations of the agreement on behalf of the University.
 Therefore the person receiving or sharing the data should sign the document in acknowledgement of the terms and conditions as well as a member of the Research Services Contracts Team.

 Risk-bearing data must be shared securely.
-Files must be encrypted before they are sent via e-mail or stored in locations other than the University’s network drive.
-CiCS offers guidance on how to encrypt files.
-Any difficulties should be discussed with the relevant Section IG Lead.
+Files must be encrypted before they are sent via e-mail or stored in locations other than the Shared Network Filestore.See guidance on how to encrypt files.
+Advice may be sought from the relevant Section IG Lead.

 Section 6 - Incident management